Taking the Long Way

 Taking the Long Way is the seventh studio album by American country music group Dixie Chicks.
 Released on May 23, 2006, through Columbia Nashville, it was also the group's last album released under the “Dixie Chicks” name.
-The album debuted at #1 on the Billboard 200 and sold over 2.5 million copies in the U.S., being certified 2× platinum by the Recording Industry Association of America on July 11, 2007.
+The album debuted at number one on the Billboard 200 and sold over 2.5 million copies in the U.S., being certified 2× platinum by the Recording Industry Association of America on July 11, 2007.
 It won five Grammy Awards, including Album of the Year, Record of the Year, and Song of the Year in February 2007.